-Unions, isolating valves and drains are to be provided They facilitate the isolation of heating coils, heat exchangers, pumps, and heating zones for periodic maintenance and/or repair.
+Unions, isolating valves and drains are to be provided They facilitate the isolation of heating coils, heat at all heating equipment connections.

+exchangers, pumps, and heating zones for periodic maintenance and/or repair.

 the flow through each heating coil in an air handling system can be adjusted, even if the secondary coil circulating pump and/or the three-way control valve is out of service.